XANi/vdros/README.md

 * ext/ - external deps like buildroot
 * src/root - root fs overlay - whatever you put there, will be in finished image
-* cfg/ - configs of parts
+* cfg/ - config of parts
+* cfg/post-create.sh - that will be run after compiling and moving all to root, but before making images